Join the Green New Deal Team

 Six ways to become involved:

-- Review: Are you a person who has a good sense of the practical affair of business, governance or some other enterprise?
-Then volunteer to review proposals and documents.
-Your feedback will be very valuable.
+- Administration: Are you a person who has a good sense of the practical affair of business, governance or some other enterprise?
+We need help with office tasks like putting together mailers for the proposal.

 - Provide expert advice: Has your past experience provided you with an expertise in an industry or field of work?
 If so, you have much to contribute to our work.